miniduikboot/expel/README.md

 | Linux            | ✓                           | ✓                                 |
 | Windows          | ✓                           | ⚠<sup>2</sup>                     |

-1: Running with system Python is usually ~1 second faster per operation, but requires you to install Python.
+1: Running with system Python is usually 35% faster per operation compared to running inside Docker, but requires you to install Python on your system.

-2: For this to work, you need to enable the option "Expose daemon on tcp://localhost:2375 without TLS".
-Please note the security consequences this brings: every process or container on your system can start additional containers.
+2: For this to work, you need to enable the option "Expose daemon on tcp://localhost:2375 without TLS" in the Docker Desktop configuration panel.
+Please note the security consequences this has: every process or container on your system can start additional containers.
+We're open to more secure solutions

 ## How to install